Wilhelm Fenner: Establishment of Reichswehr cipher bureau

-As part of his process to professionalize the unit, he sought to gain recognition and establish career level status for his staff, as he was convinced that an staff member would serve the state loyally, if their well-being was undertaken by the state.
+As part of his process to professionalize the unit, he sought to gain recognition and establish career level status for his staff, as he was convinced that a staff member would serve the state loyally, if their well-being was undertaken by the state.
 As the arcane skills of his staff did not fit in any of the German career hierarchy, they were not considered career civil servants and so had no career progression, pensions nor job security.
 The process was long and arduous, beginning in the early 1920s and was fully completed until late 1939, with the outbreak of World War II and shortly after establishment of the Supreme Command of the Armed Forces the Chiffrierstelle was renamed the Cipher Department of the High Command of the Wehrmacht (OKW/Chi), that the plan was approved by the chief of the Supreme Command of the Wehrmacht, Wilhelm Keitel.
 Professionalism for Fenner was always a means to an end.
 The whole process was about improved production and an expansion of operations.

 On 4 April 1927 he was appointed a Government Councillor (Regierungsrat).
 In addition to his management duties he increased contact and cooperation with friendly foreign groups in Austria, Hungary and Finland, and later Italy, Spain and Estonia He provided training, and wrote two treatises on cryptanalysis, namely Grundlagen der Entzifferung (fundamentals of code-breaking) and Beitrag zur Theorie der Schieber (contribution to the theory of the strip cipher).
 He also worked on the Enigma machine, then already in trial use by the Reichswehr, pointing out cryptographic weaknesses, and making proposals for its improvement.
 By 1924, Fenner had identified in the intercept traffic, 85 codes and ciphers, of which 22 has been attached and 16 had been cryptanalysed successfully.
 In June 1927, Fenner went to Finland to deliver a course of instruction to the members of the new fledgling service of the Finish cipher bureau.